Pakistan Mathematical Society

-Foundation
+History

-On 15 May 2001, Mathematicians at Quaid-e-Azam University convened a moot at the Best Western Hotel in Islamabad.
+15th May 2001, Mathematicians at Quaid-e-Azam University convened a moot at the Best Western Hotel in Islamabad.
 More than 70 professional mathematicians, post graduate and post doctoral mathematicians, gathered in the Attendance Hall of the Best Western Hotel.
 There, it was decided to establish a society catering for the needs of mathematical sciences and mathematicians in Pakistan.

-On June 26 of 2001, Pakistan Mathematical Society was founded by Professor Dr Qaiser Mushtaq.
+26 June 2001, Pakistan Mathematical Society was founded by emeritus Professor Qaiser Mushtaq.
 At a function held at Allama Iqbal Open University, the constitution of the society was passed; officers and executive members were elected.

-The PakMS was registered 16 November 2001.
-The Society had to apply again for registration under the ACT XXI of 1860 to meet the requirement of the Pakistan Science Foundation for registration of the society with it.
-It was registered under this Act on 17 February 2003.
+The PakMS applied for registration on 16 November 2001.
+After a lengthy scrutiny it was finally registered under the ACT XXI of 1860.
+It was also registered with the Pakistan Science Foundation on 17 February 2003.

+PakMS has reciprocity relations with several mathematical societies of the world.
+Also it is currently the adhering organization of the International Mathematical Union on Pakistan.

 Membership

-In spite of the restricted memberships of the Pakistan Mathematical Society, the membership of the Society is open for any person who holds at least a master's degree in mathematics, irrespective of gender, race, creed, region or sect.
+Pakistan Mathematical Society's membership is open for any person who holds at least a BS in mathematics, irrespective of gender, race, creed, region or sect.
+The member is approved by the Executive Council which meets quarterly in the first weeks of January, April, July, and October.

 Administrative body

 The governing body of the Society is the Executive Council.
-It includes five elected office bearers, namely, President, Vice-President, General Secretary, Treasurer, Information Secretary and five Executive Members.
-The Executive Council is elected in an annual general meeting at the end of every second year.
-As per constitutional requirement, it meets at least once every three months.
+It includes five elected office bearers, namely, president, vice-president, general secretary, treasurer, information secretary and five executive members.
+The Executive Council is elected in a quorum of annual general meeting (AGM) at the end of every second year.
+In concurrence to the constitutional clauses, the Executive Council meets quarterly in the first weeks of January, April, July, and October.
+The Minutes of four meetings are recorded in the archive of the Society.

+Regular Features

+Pakistan Mathematical society has six regular annual activities.
+They are the following.